ShlokBharadwaj/portfolio/README.md

 ## Contributing

 Contributions are welcome!
 If you have any suggestions or improvements, feel free to open an issue or submit a pull request.
+## Inspiration

+This project was inspired by the following portfolio websites:

+- [LiveTerm](https://liveterm-2ox2y7g8c-cveinnt.vercel.app/) - The terminal-style layout and interactive typing effect.
+- [FKCodes](https://fkcodes.com/) - The clean and minimalist design.
+- [Ashleigh Simonelli](https://ashleighsimonelli.co.uk/) - The creative and visually appealing layout.
+- [Kavin](https://www.kavin.me/) - The innovative use of animation and transitions.
+- [Heber Leonard](https://heberleonard2.github.io/terminal-style-portfolio-page/) - The terminal-style design and command execution.
+- [Loakesh Bachhu](https://loakeshbachhu.github.io/) - The interactive terminal-like interface.
+- [Evil Prince](https://evilprince2009.netlify.app/) - The unique and captivating design elements.

 ## License